ioggstream/draft-polli-resource-digests-http/draft-polli-resource-digests-http.md

 # Resource representation and representation-data {#resource-representation}

-To avoid inconsistencies, an integrity mechanism for http messages should decouple the checksum calculation:
+To avoid inconsistencies, an integrity mechanism for HTTP messages should decouple the checksum calculation:

 - from the payload body - which may be altered by mechanism like Range Requests or the method (eg. HEAD);